-In close coordination with Tribal, State and local partners, Federal wildland fire agencies developed and maintained Geographic Area Wildland Fire Response Plans (WFRP) to help maintain fire operations and protect firefighters and the public during the COVID-19 pandemic.
-The Geographic Area WFRPs outlined strategies and adaptations to normal fire operations that helped mitigate and manage the impact of COVID-19.
-The plans were used at multiple levels to inform development of local level plans and address incident specific issues.
-The plans were updated as new information and recommendations were made available.
-The newly established Wildland Fire Medical and Public Health Advisory Team (MPHAT), consisting of Centers for Disease Control and Prevention (CDC), interagency Chief Medical Officers and subject matter experts, provided multi-agency coordination, consistent review and advice on all medical and public health aspects related to COVID-19.
-MPHAT regularly advised the Fire Management Board and assisted in providing recommendations to national committees, managers and field personnel to enhance the safety and protection of all wildland fire response personnel.
-Collectively, all efforts to address COVID-19 helped to promote firefighter health, maintain wildland fire response continuity and sustain the highest degree of fire suppression resource availability.
+In close coordination with tribal, state and local partners, federal wildland fire agencies developed and maintained geographic area Wildland Fire Response Plans (WFRP) to help sustain fire operations and protect firefighters and the public during the COVID-19 pandemic.
+The geographic area WFRPs outlined strategies and adaptations to normal fire operations that helped mitigate and manage the impact of COVID-19.
+The plans were used to inform the development of local level plans and address incident specific issues.
+Both the geographic and local WFRPs were updated as new information and recommendations were made available.
+A Wildland Fire Medical and Public Health Advisory Team (MPHAT), consisting of Centers for Disease Control and Prevention (CDC) detailers, interagency Chief Medical Officers and public health subject matter experts, was established to provide multi-agency coordination, consistent review and advice on all medical and public health aspects related to COVID-19.
+MPHAT regularly advised the Fire Management Board (FMB) and assisted in providing recommendations to national committees, managers and field personnel to enhance the safety and protection of all wildland fire response personnel.
+Collectively, all efforts to address COVID-19 helped to promote firefighter health, maintain wildland fire response continuity and sustain the highest degree of fire suppression resource availability throughout the season.

-DOI wildland fire agencies continually evaluated and updated COVID-19 guidance in conjunction with CDC recommendations.
+The DOI wildland fire agencies continually evaluated and updated COVID-19 guidance to ensure consistency with CDC recommendations.
 MPHAT provided the wildland fire context to apply recommendations for all levels of wildland firefighting operations.
 Throughout the fire year, information was continually gathered and shared across the country and at multiple levels of organizations.
-Incident Management Remote Response Teams and the Wildland Fire Lessons Learned Center were key points for sharing information quickly.
+Incident Management Remote Response Teams weekly meetings and the Wildland Fire Lessons Learned Center were key venues for sharing information quickly.